ismailman/react-spho/README.md

         }
     };

     // determines how the animation repeats.
+Does it
-Does it go back-and-from from "from" to "to" to "from" to "to", etc. Or does it always start from the beginning each time from "from" to "to" and then from "from" to "to" again.
-The default is back-and-forth.
+    // go back-and-from from "from" to "to" to "from" to "to", etc.
+    // Or does it always start from the beginning each time
+    // from "from" to "to" and then from "from" to "to" again.
+    // The default is "back-and-forth".
     direction: 'from-beginning-each-time' | 'back-and-forth';

-    // if multiple SpringyComponents are achild of a SpringyRepeater you can stagger their start times with this number in milliseconds.
-The springyOrderedIndex is used for ordering.
+    // if multiple SpringyComponents are achild of a SpringyRepeater
+    // you can stagger their start times with this number in milliseconds.
+    // The springyOrderedIndex is used for ordering.
     delayStartBetweenChildren: number;

-    // if you are repeating the values for multiple different properties (think rotation and opacity) and you want those properties to be synchronized, i.e. they will always start and end at the same time, then set this to true.
-Defaults to true.
-If you want each property to be totally independent then set it to false.
+    // if you are repeating the values for multiple different
+    // properties (think rotation and opacity) and you want
+    // those properties to be synchronized, i.e. they will always
+    // start and end at the same time, then set this to true.
+    // Defaults to true.
+If you want each property to be totally
+    // independent then set it to false.
     normalizeToZeroAndOn: boolean;

-    // by default this is "infinite" which means the values will animate forever, but if you only want to do a finite number of animations then specify a number here
+    // by default this is "infinite" which means the values
+    // will animate forever, but if you only want to do a
+    // finite number of animations then specify a number here
     numberOfTimesToRepeat: number | 'infinite';
 };
 ```